dkhmelenko/PracticalGit/README.md

 # PracticalGit
+New text here
-Practical Git: for absolute beginners
+Git: for absolute beginners